forrtproject/forrtproject.github.io/content/curated_resources/academic-research-in-the-21st-century-ma.md

         "Timestamp":"2020-05-27T17:05:25.015Z",
         "Title":"Academic Research in the 21st Century: Maintaining Scientific Integrity in a Climate of Perverse Incentives and Hypercompetition", "link_to_resource":"https:\/\/doi.org\/10.1089\/ees.2016.0223",
+        "Creators":[
-        "Creators":"Marc A. Edwards and Siddhartha Roy",
+            "Marc A. Edwards and Siddhartha Roy"
+        ],
         "Material_Type":[
             "Primary Source",
             "Reading",